Dog Sign Langauge: Top 10 Hand Signals for Dogs

 When training, you want your dog’s eyes on you.
 If you plan on using only nonverbal cues and halting auditory commands, then it is essential that your pooch watches you closely.

-Teach your dog the command ‘look’ so they know to keep their eyes on you for an upcoming command.
+Teach your dog the command ‘look’, or whatever word or short phrase you choose, so they know to keep their eyes on you for an upcoming command.

 Hold a treat in your palm and wait for your dog to look directly at you.
 When your dog’s eyes focus on the treat, then raise your hand to your face and point to your eye.
 Your dog will watch the treat hand and start looking at your hand closely.
-Once the dog’s eyes are on your face then reward with the high-value dog treat
+Once the dog’s eyes are on your face, then reward with a treat.

 The ‘watch me’ is one of the leading dog obedience hand signals and should be the first thing you teach your pup.